 Fees vary depending on your choice of electives and course location.

-For more information, please see the PIDP Fees and Text Books 2021-2022 chart.
+For more information, please see the PIDP Fees and Textbooks guide (all fees are subject to change).

 |Fee description||Fee Amount||Notes|

 0 - 2